Exodromy: Perfectly reduced schemes reconstruction of absolute schemes

-\begin{exm} The finite type hypothesis in the second half of \Cref{prp:radicialintermsofGal} is of course necessary, as any nontrivial extension $E\subset F$ of separably closed fields induces the identity on trivial Galois categories. \end{exm}
+\begin{exm} The finite type hypothesis in the second half of \Cref{prp:radicialintermsofGal} is necessary: any nontrivial extension $ K \subset L $ of separably closed fields induces the identity on trivial Galois categories. \end{exm}

-\begin{cor} Let $f\colon X\to Y$ be a morphism of schemes.
-If $f$ is radicial and surjective, then every fibre of $\Gal(X)\to\Gal(Y)$ is a singleton.
-Conversely, if $f$ is of finite type, and if every fibre of $\Gal(X)\to\Gal(Y)$ is a singleton, then $f$ is radicial and surjective. \end{cor}
+\begin{cor} Let $f\colon X\to Y$ be a morphism of coherent schemes.
+If $f$ is radicial and surjective, then every fiber of $\Gal(X)\to\Gal(Y)$ is a contractible groupoid.
+Conversely, if $f$ is of finite type, and if every fiber of $\Gal(X)\to\Gal(Y)$ is a contractible groupoid, then $f$ is radicial and surjective. \end{cor}

-The following is the Valuative Criterion, along with a simple argument \stacks{03K8} that allows one to extend the fraction field of the valuation ring therein. \begin{lem} Let $f\colon X\to Y$ be a morphism of schemes.
-Then the following are equivalent. \begin{itemize} \item The morphism $f$ is universally closed. \item For any witness $\gamma\colon\Spec V\to Y$ and any diagram